What is the CRD? How it can help you research your broker

 It goes without saying that if you look at the CRD report for the broker you are thinking of hiring, and it reveals a multitude of customer complaints for many years and if the firm has paid out hundreds of thousands of dollars settling these claims and/or the broker has been fired a number of times for violating firm policy and/or the broker has filed personal bankruptcy one or more times over the years, you might reconsider whether you should give him your life savings.

 With regard to the financial capability of the brokerage firm, your safest path is to deal with one of the many well-known large national or regional firms.
 This will help you avoid 95% of the problem.
-If you are tempted to hand over all or a part of your fortune to one of the many local unknown firms then your only protection is to obtain a copy of the annual financials which the firm is required to file with the SEC.
-This is of limited benefit since the financials are not always timely.
-You can also ask the broker to provide you with details regarding any insurance coverage they may have for customer losses, since a small percentage of the smaller firms do maintain some coverage.
+If you are considering handing over all or a part of your hard earned life savings to one of the many small broker dealers, then you would be wise to obtain a copy of the annual financials which the firm is required to file with the SEC.
+You can obtain these documents for no cost on the SEC Edgar website.

-HOW TO ACCESS FINANCIAL STATEMENTS OF A BROKERAGE FIRM AND HOW TO RESEARCH THE REGULATORY HISTORY OF A BROKER AND/OR A BROKERAGE FIRM
+HOW TO ACCESS FINANCIAL STATEMENTS OF A BROKERAGE FIRM AND HOW TO RESEARCH THE REGULATORY HISTORY OF A BROKERAGE FIRM

 There are over 5,000 registered broker-dealers in the United States.
 These firms range from the largest and most well known wirehouses, to large regional firms, down to the local broker-dealer that may have only one office.